CatalogueOfLife/backend/DEVELOPER-GUIDE.md

     :::java
     // Bad.
-    //   - Field names give little insight into what fields are used for. class User {
+    //   - Field names give little insight into what core are used for. class User {
       private final int a;
       private final String m;